Mukeshthenraj/date-extraction-project/README.md

 # 📅 Date Extraction and Normalization

 This project extracts and normalizes messy medical note dates using regular expressions and Python.
-It handles multiple date formats and sorts them chronologically based on predefined assumptions.
+It handles multiple date formats, visualizes yearly counts, and provides sorted output in a readable file.

 ## ✨ Features